ProsperWorks/oak/DESIGN.md

 => "oak_3CNN_2865617390_13_F2A2_1_1SU1_x_ok"
 ```

-The JSON format does not support Infinity, -Infinity, or NaN - though
+The JSON format does not support `Infinity`, `-Infinity`, or `NaN` -
-Ruby's JSON encoder transcodes thes via a nonstandard extension.
-YAML
+though Ruby's JSON encoder transcodes thes via a nonstandard
+extension.

-handles Infinity, -Infinity, or NaN, and also DAGs - but not cycles.
+YAML handles `Infinity`, `-Infinity`, and `NaN`.
+YAML also also DAGs
+- but not cycles.

 XML is ...
 XML.
 And huge.
 And Nokogiri is weird.

 Who cares?
-These are just Strings.
+These are just strings.
 It's better to treat them as
 immutable anyhow, right?
 What about compound objects like lists or
 hashes?